pyta-uoft/pyta/docs/contracts/index.md

 ### Scope

-All custom preconditions and representations are evaluated in the scope where their enclosing function/class is defined.
+All custom preconditions, postconditions, and representations are evaluated in the scope where their enclosing function/class is defined.
 Here is an example where a function's preconditions refer to both a helper function defined in the same module, and one that's been imported from a separate module.

 ```python